-During an eye exam Crescent Heights Optometrists evaluate many factors that can affect your vision and eye health.
-We review your case history, conduct an external and internal exam of your eyes, and measure vision qualities, such as eye movements and coordination, sharpness of vision and peripheral vision.
-Our optometrists also evaluate your ability to adjust focus, and to see colour and depth normally.
-If we detect problems, we may recommend glasses, contact lenses, exercises, medication or surgery.
+During an eye exam, Crescent Heights Optometrists evaluate many factors that can affect your vision and eye health.
+We review your case history, conduct an external and internal exam of your eyes, and measure vision qualities, such as eye movements and coordination, sharpness of vision, and peripheral vision.
+Our family optometrists also evaluate your ability to adjust focus and to see colour and depth normally.
+If we detect problems, we may recommend glasses, contact lenses, exercises, medication, or surgery.

 Many serious eye conditions don’t have obvious symptoms.
 Some eye diseases only show symptoms when the condition is advanced and difficult, or even impossible, to treat.
 A comprehensive eye exam provides the full assurance of vision and eye health that a store sight test or a school vision screening cannot.
 A sight test can only determine a lens power by relying on a combination of computerized tests using automated equipment.
 These automated sight tests are not comprehensive or accurate and do nothing to determine if your eyes are healthy.

 Babies should have their first eye examination between six and nine months to ensure their eyes are developing properly.
 Several conditions such as strabismus (crossed eyes) can be identified during the first eye exam.
 If left untreated these conditions can result in permanent visual problems.

 At birth, a baby's ocular structures are not yet fully developed.
 During the first several months their visual perception expands and color vision along with stereopsis begins to develop.
 By six months a baby has acquired eye movement control and is able to coordinate eye hand movements.